DaronTan/MyDevBlog/README.md

 \
 -added paragraphs for description of "class", "ID", "media queries", "position", "z-index".\
 -added unordered list for z-index positionings.\
--added paragraphs for description of "flex" flexbox, wireframe.\
+-added paragraphs for description of "flex" flexbox, wireframe.

+Week 4:\
+-added h1 header for week 4.\
+-added paragraphs for description of background-size.\
+-style.css changed "background-size: auto;" to "background-size: cover;"\